-To stay protected and make the most of being a single member LLC, you need to distinctly designate a line between your personal financial matters and your business.
+To stay protected and make the most of being a single member LLC, you need to distinctly designate a line between your financial matters and your business.
 Any liability protection deteriorates when the assets become confused between the owner and the company.

 It also is necessary to practice diligence when filing paperwork in your state.
-Make sure that the articles of organization stay current and that any modifications to the LLC or the contact address are provided to the IRS and state.
+Make sure that the articles of the organization stay current and that any modifications to the LLC or the contact address are provided to the IRS and state.

 You also want to avoid mixing your business and credit lines.
 You should rely on legal help to make sure that this does not happen.
-Contact me at email@example.com to obtain answers to your questions related top opening a single member LLC bank account.
+Contact me at firstname.lastname@example.org to obtain answers to your questions related to opening a single member LLC bank account.

 When operating a single member LLC, you need to obtain the required insurance and retain licenses.
-While the idea of an LLC is to safeguard an owner from lability, you still can get sued.
+While the idea of an LLC is to safeguard an owner from liability, you still can get sued.

 That is why you need to obtain the required insurance and maintain the proper permits and licenses.
 This will limit your vulnerability.